I’m a recovering alcoholic who’s been sober since Dec 23, 2013.

-If you’re trying to improve any aspect of your life but alcohol inhibits you, then you have a drinking problem.
+If you’re trying to improve any aspect of your life but your alcohol use inhibits you, then you have a drinking problem.

 If you’re trying to gain something but your drinking is keeping you from getting it, then you have a drinking problem.

 If you want to be different or better but your alcohol consumption keeps holding you back, then you have a serious drinking problem.